dbak91/RdpOneClick/README.md

 - Right click rdp file and choose 'Copy as path'

 **Finally add parameters**
-- Download and unzip RdpAutoClick.exe to a suitable location-
+-  Download and unzip RdpAutoClick.exe to a suitable location
+-  If happy with the .exe's location, double-click or open the exe to set any warning triggers.
+  E.g) If Windows smartscreen 'protected' your pc and stopped the exe running, click 'More info' then 'Run anyway' to prevent this dialogue in the future.
 -  Right click .exe and choose 'Send To...Desktop (create shortcut)' and name the shortcut after your rdp vm name
 -  Right click the shortcut on Desktop and click 'Properties'
 -  In the Traget field, add Rdp Path as the first parameter in quotes, and any desired checkbox names, without quotes if single word or with quotes if contains spaces.